-One year my daughter and I were on a flight enroute to Las Vegas.
-I was speaking at a tea convention and knew my daughter would have a good time exploring the sights while I took care of business.
+One year my daughter and I were on a flight to Las Vegas.
+I was speaking at a tea convention and knew my daughter would have a good time exploring the sights while I prepared and delivered my presentation.

 Neither of us realized that our flight coincided with spring break.
 The plane was overrun with college students, and the atmosphere was rowdy from point A to point B.

 In the row directly in front of us sat three females.
-A guy had recently dumped the one assigned at the window seat.
+A guy had recently parted ties with the female sitting at the window seat.
 During the flight she positioned herself towards her row buddies by placing her knees in the seat and began reading aloud a letter she composed to the guy.
-Her head was just above the seat, so her written serenade was audible to us, her captive audience.
+Her head was just above the seat so her written serenade was audible to us, her captive audience.

 “She gave me a headache,” said my daughter when we landed hours later.

-My hope is that the jilted student didn’t send the love-lorn letter to her ex, but her choice wasn’t my decision or my business.
+My hope is that the jilted student didn’t send the lovelorn letter to her ex, but her choice wasn’t my decision or my business.
 She expressed her feelings in a way that was freeing for her.
-That’s what matters, and that’s what writing is meant to do.
+That’s what matters, and that’s why writing is meaningful in each of our lives.

-Here are other reasons why pen, pencil, paper, and other writing instruments are your friend.
-It:
+There are many reasons why pen, pencil, paper, and other writing instruments are your friend.
+Here’s a handful.